General Undergraduate Admission Requirements

 University-Admitted APU Students

-Current APU students submit their BSW Application for Admission directly to the Department of Social Work.
-Applications will be reviewed by the Social Work Advising and Admissions Committee comprised of social work faculty, and will be considered based on academic and personal readiness for the program.
+Students admitted to the university and interested in pursuing the social work major should submit their BSW Application for Admission to the BSW program.
+Applications will be reviewed by the Social Work Advising and Admissions Committee, composed of social work faculty, and will be considered based on academic and personal readiness for the program.

 - A 2.5 overall GPA